CybercentreCanada/assemblyline-service-intezer/README.md

 * **api_version**: This service has only been tested with `v2-0`.
 * **api_key**: This is the 36 character key provided to you by [Intezer](https://www.intezer.com/blog/malware-analysis/api-intezer-analyze-community/).
 * **private_only**: This is a flag that will only return private submissions on the Intezer Analyze system, if selected.
+* **is_on_premise**: This is a flag used for indicating if the Intezer Analyze system is on-premise, rather than the cloud API.

+### Submission Parameters
+* **analysis_id**: This is the analysis ID of an analysis that is already on the system.
+The cloud API counts retrieving the analysis by file hash as a "File Scan" which counts towards an account's monthly quota.
+We can circumvent this by submitting the analysis ID of an analysis.
+That being said, this will ignore the file that you submit to Assemblyline.